bernoreitsma/g3hyptorsion/README.txt

 Michael Stoll - An Explicit Theory of Heights for Hyperelliptic Jacobians of Genus Three - In Algorithmic and experimental methods in algebra, geometry, and number theory, 665-715, Springer, Cham, 2017

-WARNING: The code, in its current state, is not well-structured and lacks a lot of documentation.
-Also, the Verbose printing likely retursn lots of errors.
-This is still work in progress.
+WARNING: some of the Verbose printing on supporting functionality may return errors.

 Important files are:
 - torsion3.m contains the functions that compute the rational torsion subgroup of jacobians of hyperelliptic curves of genus 3.